mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-06"></a>
 [Back to top](#top)
 ## CA-06 -- Rep. Doris Matsui (D)
+### Committees
+Doris Matsui is the #10 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016